FormidableLabs/radium/docs/api/README.md

   // Used so that tests can easily clear global state.
   getGlobalState: (key: string) => any,

-  // The Radium configuration
-  config: Config,

   // Retrieve the value of some state specific to the rendered element.
   // Requires the element to have a unique key or ref or for an element key
   // to be passed in.
   getState: (stateKey: string, elementKey?: string) => any,

-  // Access to the mergeStyles utility.
-Useful when the plugin should return a
+  // Access to the mergeStyles utility
-  // style to be further processed, as in media styles containing hover styles.
   mergeStyles: (styles: Array<Object>) => Object,

   // The props of the rendered element.
 This can be changed by each plugin,